 By Addison Erwin Sheldon, 1913

-About noon there was a great gathering of Indians on the hill in sight of the scouts.
+About noon, there was a great gathering of Indians on the hill in sight of the scouts.
 Warriors came riding in from all parts of the field.
 Among them was one whom every scout knew at long distance.
 He was Roman Nose, over six feet tall, the tallest Indian on the plains, and one of their greatest chiefs.
 It was evident a big plan was underway.
-The council broke up and the plan appeared.
-Roman Nose led a body of mounted young men out into the valley.
+The council broke up, and the plan appeared.
+Roman Nose led a group of mounted young men out into the valley.
 Others joined them.
 They drew together in a line facing the island with Roman Nose at the head.
 The plan was now clear.
 This chosen body of two or three hundred was to charge straight on the island while the rest of the Indians crept up through the grass and fired as fast as they could at the scouts in their sand pits to distract their attention.

-Roman Nose gave the signal and his horsemen started for the island.
+Roman Nose gave the signal, and his horsemen started for the island.
 Forsyth had ordered his men not to fire until the first pony reached the river’s edge.
 The scouts were armed with a new gun, the Spencer Seven-shooter Carbine.
-The Indians knew what a one-shot rifle was, but had never seen one that shot seven times without loading.
+The Indians knew what a one-shot rifle was but had never seen one that shot seven times without loading.
 On came the line of Indians, yelling and whipping their horses.

 Just at the river’s bank, the rifles of the scouts flashed from the sandpits, and groups of riders fell from their ponies.
 On they came.
 Another volley and more Indians fell.
 Another, and another and another and another, with a steady aim and terrible effect.
-Roman Nose himself fell dead from his horse and the Indian line broke and scattered.
+Roman Nose himself fell dead from his horse, and the Indian line broke and scattered.
 Forsyth turned anxiously to his scout Grover.
 “Can they do any better than that?” he asked.
-“I have been on these plains, boy, and man, for twenty years and I never saw anything like it,” answered the scout.
+“I have been on these plains, boy and man, for twenty years, and I never saw anything like it,” answered the scout.
 “Then we have got them,” replied Forsyth.

-General Custer said that the Arickaree fight was the greatest battle on the plains.
+General George Custer said that the Arickaree fight was the most significant battle on the plains.
 At Wounded Knee, South Dakota lives a tall wise Sioux named Fire Lightning.
 He was in the Arickaree fight and told me this story one summer afternoon sitting in the shadow of his log house and looking out upon his garden.
 He said the Indians lost nearly a hundred men in the fight and showed by gestures with his hands how fast the white men fired from their sandpits and how Roman Nose fell from his horse.

 Today a monument has been established at the site of the Beecher Island Battle.
-The Beecher Island Battlefield Monument is a joint Colorado-Kansas historical site established in 1905 to commemorate the September 17-19, 1868 battle fought there between Colonel George A. Forsyth’s Scouts and a group of about 750 Indians from several Plains Indian tribes.
+The Beecher Island Battlefield Monument is a joint Colorado-Kansas historical site established in 1905 to commemorate the September 17-19, 1868 battle fought between Colonel George A. Forsyth’s Scouts and a group of about 750 Indians from several Plains Indian tribes.
 Chief Roman Nose died in the battle.
 The memorial is located 20 miles south of Wray, Colorado.

-The monument that stands today is actually the second to be erected.
-The original monument was located about 200 yards south of today’s marker on the original island, was washed away in the 1935 Arickaree River flood.
+The monument that stands today is the second to be erected.
+The original monument was located about 200 yards south of today’s marker on the original island was washed away in the 1935 Arickaree River flood.
 Only part of the engraved portion of the base of the original marker was recovered.

 About the Author: Excerpted from the book, History and Stories of Nebraska, by Addison Erwin Sheldon, 1913.
 Addison Erwin Sheldon (1861-1943) was director of the Nebraska Historical Society and wrote numerous books devoted to the history of Nebraska.
 Many of the photographs and illustrations in his many texts were also taken and drawn by Sheldon.
 The text here; however, is not verbatim, as it has been heavily edition additional information added.